an-slua-sidhe/Elite-Gourmet/README.md

 ### **Media Queries**

 Over 20 (???
-Check) separate **Media Query** parameters were set in the [**CSS**] code(assets/css/style.css).
+Check) separate **Media Query** parameters were set in the [**CSS**](assets/css/style.css) code.
 Every imaginable variation of resolution, from the smallest phone to the biggest 4K monitor, were used to test the responsivity of the site.
 There are often multiple elements, functions and attributes being targeted and styled within in any one **Media Query**.
 These ensure that the site looks like it should from 240px in width to over 4000px.
 I use the full gamut of responsivity in **Developer Tools**, but I also tested certain specific resolutions, as shown below.

 #### Mobile